Skip to main content Skip to search Skip to main navigation

 Ni-NTA agarose consists of cross-linked agarose to which tetradendritic nitrilotriacetic acid (NTA) loaded with Ni2+ ions is covalently bound.
 The binding capacity varies with different proteins based on their specific properties, but it is at least 50mg target protein per mL agarose gel.
 The resin is ideally suited for batch, spin and column applications of any scale and offers a high degree of reproducibility between individual purification approaches with a very homogeneous size distribution around a mean particle diameter of 40µm.

 The Ni-NTA agarose is supplied as a buffered suspension in 50% ethanol.
+For example, 1x S5377.0010 corresponds to a suspension of 10mL resin and 10mL water with 20% EtOH.
+Total supplied volumes is 20mL.

 Specifications